 In this 6-week Bible study, Priscilla Shirer helps women identify their own specific current obstacles, before studying the armor of God and learning how to apply it to their own unique situations in a real and powerful way.

-This is not just a book, but a hands-on, workbook-style study guide where you’ll want to dive in and learn how to apply the Bible’s powerful teachings to your own life.
+This is not just a women’s Bible study book, but a hands-on, workbook-style study guide where you’ll want to dive in and learn how to apply the Bible’s powerful teachings to your own life.
 Plus, with over 90% 5-star reviews on Amazon, this is one Bible study you’re sure to love.

-Sound interesting?
-Learn more and grab your copy of “The Armor of God” here.
+If you’re looking for Bible study books for women and then some, learn more grab your copy of “The Armor of God” here.

 3. “Seamless: Understanding the Bible as One Complete Story” by Angie Smith

 Whether you’re a brand new baby Christian or you’ve been doing women’s Bible studies for years, it’s very easy to get a “disjointed” view of Scripture — to view it as a collection of individual, unrelated stories and lessons rather than the overarching story that it is.